Iseratho/recsys20challenge-nlp/README.md

 Fit the training data using `challenge/train_pipeline_stage2.ipynb`.
 Run the prediction on the validation/test data using `challenge/run_pipeline_stage2.ipynb`.

+## Post Challenge approaches

+The post challenge approaches are found in the `postchallenge` directory and require the same preprocessed parquet file as input.

 ## Folder structure

 This repo contains 3 subdirectories: